$D^*$ and $D^*_s$ distribution amplitudes from Bethe-Salpeter wave functions: Motivation

 In relativistic quantum field theory the infinite degrees of freedom do not allow for a straightforward definition of a particle's wave function as in quantum mechanics.
 In particular, in Quantum Chromodynamics (QCD) the fundamental quark and gluon fields are not even observable.
 On the other hand, the bound states of \emph{valence\/} quark-antiquark pairs can be described by a Bethe-Salpeter wave function, the closest relative to a wave function in quantum mechanics.
 Still, in the instant-form of QCD dynamics these wave functions are defined in an infinite-body field theory in which particles interact and their number is not conserved.

-One could overcome this difficulty if the hadron's light-front wave function was known exactly, though realistic calculations of hadronic bounds states in the front form are a challenging task.
-A different path to a sensible definition of a wave function in quantum field theory is drawn by projecting the Bethe-Salpeter wave functions on the light front.
-This yields the hadron's light-front distribution amplitude (LFDA) which describes the longitudinal momentum distribution of valence quarks in the limit of negligible transverse momentum.
+One could overcome this difficulty if the hadron's light-front wave function was known exactly, though realistic calculations of hadronic bounds states in the front form are a challenging task~\cite{dePaula:2020qna}.
+A different path to a sensible definition of a wave function in quantum field theory is drawn by projecting the Bethe-Salpeter wave functions in the instant form on the light front.
+Depending on the projection chosen this yields the hadron's light-front wave function or its light-front distribution amplitude (LFDA).
+The latter describes the longitudinal momentum distribution of valence quarks in the limit of negligible transverse momentum.
 While they are non-measurable objects, they are widely being applied in hadron and flavor physics.

 For instance, the asymptotic LFDA of the pion, $\phi(x,\mu) \stackrel{\mu \to \infty }{=} 6x(1-x)$, enters in the expression of its elastic electromagnetic form factor at very large momentum transfers~\cite{Efremov:1978rn,Lepage:1980fj}.
 Since the LFDAs are scale-dependent and become broader at smaller momenta, they directly influence the momentum dependence of the elastic form factors in momentum regions accessible in collider experiments~\cite{Chang:2013nia,Raya:2015gva,Raya:2019dnh}.
 Weak $B$ decays into two light(er) mesons are frequently treated as hard exclusive processes in which the decay amplitude is factorized into perturbative short-distance contributions and a nonperturbative transition amplitude.
 Here too, the LFDAs enter both, the hard-scattering integrals and the heavy-to-light transition amplitudes~\cite{Beneke:2002jn,Bauer:2005wb,El-Bennich:2006rcn,El-Bennich:2009gqk,Leitner:2010fq}.
 More recently, the exclusive electroweak production of $D_s^{(*)}$ mesons on an unpolarized nucleon was investigated in the framework of collinear QCD factorization which also involves the heavy meson's LFDA~\cite{Pire:2015iza,Pire:2017lfj,Pire:2017yge,Pire:2021dad}.